andydmort/VCC/README.md

 group_name - Specifies the group of code that should be imported.

 The import statement will be replaced by the group code .

+TODO ITEMS:
+[] In index.tx create a fuction to combine the complex array object into output string or file.
+[] Create tests for File_Tokens get_next_import, check_if_fulfiled, is_fulfiled, and fulfil_import functions.